Seatis/my-teaching-materials/workshop/java-spring-jpa/workshops/01-workshop.md

 - Add a single `public String list(Model model)` method which maps to `/` and `/list` in the controller, which returns with "This is my first todo" string.
 Use the @Responsebody annotation.
 - Run the application.
 If all works fine, we can go ahead.
 #### Repository
-- Create a new repository which extends `CrudRepository`
+- Create a new repository which extends `CrudRepository<Todo, Long>`
 - Inject the new repository into the controller with @Autowired

 - Put the classes into *model, controller, repository* packages